top of page

 Remarkably little has been written about the genre of music videos.
 The paucity of music video scholarship is due in part to the fact that the analyst must feel comfortable with addressing the music, the image (including the moving bodies, cinematography, and editing), the lyrics, and the relation among them.
 This chapter explains how writers can approach music videos, offering practical strategies for analyzing the formal and narrative elements of music videos and emphasizing the value of collaborative approaches to music video analysis.

-13. Writing Across Divides: Locating Power in K-pop Music Videos
+13. Writing across divides: Locating power in K-pop music videos

 S. Heijin Lee

-14. Playing to Write: Analyzing Video Games
+14. Playing to write: Analyzing video games

 TreaAndrea M. Russworm and Jennifer Malkowski

-accessing playable versions of the games one is writing about.
-The authors also reflect on the importance of situating oneself as a writer in relation to the game (integrating the human with the computational) and on how one’s personal relationship with the medium changes
+This chapter prompts readers to consider the unique opportunities and challenges of writing about video games, from the conceptual recognition of medium specificity and how analyzing video games is different from, say, analyzing films or novels to logistical challenges like accessing playable versions of the games one is writing about.
+The authors also reflect on the importance of situating oneself as a writer in relation to the game (integrating the human with the computational) and on how one’s personal relationship with the medium changes when it becomes a topic of scholarly examination.
+The chapter also points readers to additional resources for learning game studies terminology and for accessing older video games.

 Lauren S. Berliner